Baltimore Workers’ Compensation Lawyers

 If possible, you should also take photographs of the accident scene, including photographs of whatever caused your accident, any safety equipment (or lack thereof), any warning signs, and the lighting and weather conditions (if applicable).

 You should also seek medical attention for your work-related injury as soon as possible.
 Be sure to tell the doctor your injury is work-related.
-Receiving prompt medical treatment will give you the best possible timeline and prognosis for recovery.
+Receiving a prompt medical treatment will give you the best possible timeline and prognosis for recovery.
 It will also ensure your injury is documented from the very start, which is important for your workers’ compensation claim.

 You should cooperate with all investigations of your claim by your employer or their workers’ compensation insurer.
 However, you should never be pressured to give any statement or sign any documents.